 Alleghany in Sierra County, California — The American West (Pacific Coastal)

 Location.
-39° 28.154′ N, 120° 50.593′ W. Marker is in Alleghany, California, in Sierra County.
-Marker is at the intersection of Miners Street and Main Street, on the left when traveling south on Miners Street.
+39° 29.388′ N, 120° 51.185′ W. Marker is in Alleghany, California, in Sierra County.
+Marker is at the intersection of Main Street and School Street, on the left when traveling east on Main Street.
 Touch for map.
 Marker is in this post office area: Alleghany CA 95910, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 13, 2013, by Barry Swackhamer of San Jose, California.
-This page has been viewed 326 times since then and 5 times this year.
-Photos: 1, 2. submitted on June 13, 2013, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+It was originally submitted on June 13, 2013, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 264 times since then.
+Photos: 1, 2. submitted on June 13, 2013, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.